 Welcome to Books To Prisoners!

-Books To Prisoners (BTP) is a Seattle-based, all-volunteer, nonprofit organization that sends books to prisoners in the United States.
+Books To Prisoners (BTP) is a Seattle-based nonprofit organization that sends free books to prisoners in the United States.
 BTP believes that books are tools for learning and opening minds to new ideas and possibilities.
 By sending books to prisoners, we hope to foster a love of reading and encourage the pursuit of knowledge and self-improvement.

 I have often reflected upon the new vistas that reading opened to me.
 I knew right there in prison that reading had changed forever the course of my life.
 As I see it today, the ability to read awoke in me some long dormant craving to be mentally alive.